Jeffersonian architecture: Sources and inspiration

-In colonial Virginia during the 18th century there were no schools of architecture, so Jefferson learned the profession on his own from various books and by studying some of the various classical architectural designs of the day.
-As a self-taught architect and classicist, he was most heavily influenced by the Italian revivalist architect Andrea Palladio (1508–1580).
+In colonial Virginia during the 18th century there were no schools of architecture, so Jefferson learned the profession on his own from books and by studying some of the classical architectural designs of the day.
+As a self-taught architect and classicist, he was most influenced by the Italian revivalist architect Andrea Palladio (1508–1580).
 His "bible" was Andrea Palladio's The Four Books of Architecture, which taught him the basic principles of classical design.
 Jeffersonian architecture is therefore perhaps best described as "Palladian" in inspiration.

 Jefferson was also influenced by architect James Gibbs (1682–1754), and by French Neo-classical buildings, such as the Hôtel de Salm in Paris, when he served as Ambassador to France.
 While the Jeffersonian style incorporates Palladian proportions and themes, it is at the same time unique to Jefferson's own personal sensibility and the materials available to him in early republican Virginia.

 Throughout his adult life Jefferson made many architectural drawings and wrote extensively about architectural design.
 Today there are over 600 pages of architectural documents by Jefferson now housed at the Massachusetts Historical Society and are commonly referred to as the Coolidge Collection.